Gaussianization and eigenvalue statistics for random quantum channels (III): Tensor products of quantum channels

 \end{theorem}

-If one looks for optimal bounds for the minimum output entropy of $\Phi\otimes \overline{\Phi}$, there is no mathematical proof that $U_2 = \bar{U_1}$ is the best choice.
-Actually, this choice of probability measure on $\U(n)\times \U(n)$ does not have full support and one can not rule out that the maximum for the minimum output entropy is outside of the support of the probability measure.
-This is what motivates the introduction of the example where $U_1$ and $U_2$ are independent unitary matrices.
+If we look for optimal bounds for the minimum output entropy of $\Phi \otimes\overline{\Phi}$, then there is no mathematical proof that $U_2 = \ol U_1$ is the best choice.
+Actually, this choice of probability measure on $\U(n)\times\U(n)$ does not have full support and we cannot rule out that the maximum for the minimum output entropy is outside the support of the probability measure.
+This is what motivates the introduction of the example in which $U_1$ and $U_2$ are independent unitary matrices.
 As we will see, this does not yield improvements on the example of Winter with high probability.
-More strikingly, in the regimes that we consider, we will see that the constraint $U_2 = \bar{U_1}$ yields no significant improvement to the asymptotic behavior of the von Neumann entropies, and this suggests that the simpler random model where $U_1$ and $U_2$ are independent could be a candidate for additivity violation with high probability.
+More strikingly, in the regimes that we consider, we will see that the constraint $U_2 = \ol U_1$ yields no significant improvement to the asymptotic behavior of the von Neumann entropies, and this suggests that the simpler random model where $U_1$ and $U_2$ are independent could be a candidate for additivity violation with high probability.

 In the forthcoming subsections we analyze both models (independent and conjugate unitaries) in a different asymptotic regime, where both parameters $n$ and $k$ grow to infinity at a constant ratio $k/n \to c$.
 The model where the quantum channels are independent has received less attention from the quantum information community; here, we show that it is intimately connected to the (more interesting) case of conjugate channels, by comparing eigenvalue profiles for outputs of channels from the two families.